Venezuela: Relief

 Los Llanos, or "the plains", are expansive sedimentary basins characterized by predominantly flat relief.
-However, the eastern Llanos feature low-plateaus and the Unare depression, created through mesa erosion, adding diversity to the terrain.
+The eastern Llanos feature low-plateaus and the Unare depression, created through mesa erosion, adding diversity to the terrain.
 This region is subject to seasonal flooding, transforming the flat plains into a vast wetland during the rainy season.
-The relief here influences the region's unique ecosystems, including extensive grasslands and abundant wildlife.
+The relief influences the region's unique ecosystems, including extensive grasslands and abundant wildlife.